lukefleed/small-worlds/README.md

 ### Notebook structure

 The core component of the project is a Jupyter Notebook named `main.ipynb`.
-The notebook is comprehensive and provides ample information to comprehend the study and its results.
+The notebook provides ample information to comprehend the study and its results.

 - The notebook starts with a theoretical background of the study, delving into the theory of random networks.
 The Erdős-Rényi and Watts-Strogatz models receive particular attention, as their properties form the basis of the study.

 - Next, the experimental setup is presented.
-There is a detail description of the datasets, along with the methodology adopted for data extraction, transformation, and loading.
+There is a detailed description of the datasets, along with the methodology adopted for data extraction, transformation, and loading.
 In this section, the graphs are constructed from the raw data obtained from the datasets.

 - The properties of the constructed graphs are then calculated, including the average degree, average clustering coefficient, average shortest path length, and average betweenness centrality.